Skip navigation

 LastPass Web Page and Browser Extension

-The LastPass Duo multifactor window displays after entering your username and password in the LastPass for Applications login window.
+The LastPass Duo multifactor window displays after entering your username and password.
+If you enabled the "Use Duo Web SDK when possible" setting, then you'll see an Authenticate button.

 If you left the "Use Duo Web SDK when possible" option at the default "No" setting, then you'll see the LastPass Duo prompt and at the same time a push authentication request appears on your mobile device if you've activated Duo Mobile.